 I mingle, do the schmooze.
 I actually enjoy this part.
 Those who know me will laugh in understanding agreement.
 I am a born extrovert and just cannot help myself when it comes to meeting people and listening to their stories.

-Robert Amirault.
+I must say, the best story from the Paint Out has got to go to Robert Amirault.
 Bob's painting of water lilies at Gairloch had somehow managed to tumble unseen into the busy parking lot, wet side up.
 After an exhaustive search complete with scent hounds on the trail, the poor panel was discovered.
 It had been run over by a good 10,000 tires.
 Demonstrating an extraordinary sense of humour, Bob submitted the black, gritty panel to the show, framed in an exquisite gilt frame, and titled it, "Ask Bob."
 Classic!

 Afterwards, a bunch of us go to an Irish Pub for drinks and enjoy their version of the ongoing Oakville Jazz Festival.
 A perfect day.
 I hope that Plein Air Canada, Win Henstock Gallery, and Oakville host a Paint Out again sometime.
 Well done, all!